 An in-depth and people-oriented view of the Minoans is found in Chapters 7 to 10 of the book Phoenicians: Lebanon’s Epic Heritage.
 This includes many photographs, frescoes and maps which visually present this beautiful society.

 Among the experts whose work contributed to this exploration are Colin Renfrew, John Cherry, Jeremy Rutter, Martin Bernal, Mary Lefkowitz, Guy Rogers, Patricia Bikai, Glenn Markoe, Lesley Fitton, Martin Nilsson, Clive Gamble, Paul Halstead, Michael Grant, Tjeerd Van Andel, Curtis Runnels, W.A.
 Ward, Keith Branigan, Saul Weinberg, L. Vance Watrous, James Walter Graham, Vivian Davies, Renee Friedman, Herodotus, Thucydides, Jerry Bentley, Herbert Ziegler, Miriam Lichtheim, Maurice Dunand, Sturt Manning, Philip Betancourt, B.J.
 Kemp and R.S.
 Merrillees.

 CLOUD: Who were the Minoans; Minoans and Phoenicians.

-If you would like to experience more of the Minoan and Phoenician worlds than you found in this article, the book Phoenician Secrets is recommended.
+If you would like to experience more of the Minoan and Phoenician worlds than you found in this article, the book Phoenicians: Lebanon’s Epic Heritage is recommended.
 It is deeply researched but also a highly readable exploration.

 Going beyond the few traditionally-cited facts, this authoritative work also draws from interviews with leading archaeologists and historians on-site in the lands and islands where the Phoenicians lived and left clues regarding their secretive society.